tyityityi/City-Analytics-on-the-Cloud/README.md

  Then you can have a cup of tea🍵 and wait :-)

 ## **How to Harvest and Analyze Data in arbitrary instance?**
 You just need to run the `data_handle.sh` shell in arbitrary instance belongs to us.
 Firstly, you are required to access one of our instances using SSH or tools like PUTTY.
-The next step is to run the command below to harvest and analyze 100 tweets.:
+The next step is to run the command below to harvest and analyze 100 tweets:
 ```
 run data_handle.sh
 ```